Enhancing Spoofing Speech Detection Using Rhythm Information: Introduction

-Based on this hypothesis, in this paper, firstly, we try to investigate whether there are indeed differences in rhythm information between bonafide speech and TTS-generated speech.
+Based on this hypothesis, in this paper, we first investigate whether there are differences in rhythm information between bonafide speech and TTS-generated speech.
 Inspired by the process of human speech generation, we filter out the vocal tract response and achieve the glottal flow, which retains the rhythm information.
-Through experiment, we find that the anti-spoofing CMs are still capable of distinguishing TTS-generated speech training with rhythm information.
-Rhythm information plays an important role in detecting TTS-generated speech.
+Through experiments, we find that the anti-spoofing CMs can still distinguish TTS-generated speech training from rhythm information.
+Rhythm information plays an essential role in detecting TTS-generated speech.
 After demonstrating the hypothesis, we focus on utilizing rhythm information to enhance spoofing speech detection systems.

-Using pre-trained neural vocoders on bonafide utterances to generate fake utterances is a simple yet effective data augmentation paradigm, also named as copy-synthesis method~\cite{vocoder_copy}.
+Using pre-trained neural vocoders on bonafide utterances to generate fake utterances is a simple yet effective data augmentation paradigm called the copy-synthesis method~\cite{vocoder_copy}.
 However, such methods have limitations of their own.
-One of the limitations comes from the lack of reconstruction of the rhythm information.
+One of the limitations comes from the TTS acoustic model in modeling rhythm information.
 The pipeline of copy-synthesis does not require the prediction of rhythm information.
-The fake speech obtained by this method has exact the same rhythm as the real speech.
-Anti-spoofing CMs trained with such dataset could not pay attention to rhythm information, thereby has a performance decline for TTS-generated speech.
+The fake speech obtained by this method has the same rhythm as the natural speech.
+Anti-spoofing CMs trained with such a dataset could not pay attention to rhythm information, causing a performance decline for TTS-generated speech.
 Inspired by~\cite{pmlr-v119-qian20a}, we propose a rhythmic perturbation module to enhance the pipeline of copy-synthesis.
 It provides diverse rhythm information for the generated speech, guiding the classifier to focus on the rhythm artifacts of TTS-generated speech.
-In conclusion, our main contributions in this work include: (1) We verify that rhythm information plays an import role in detecting TTS-generated fake utterances.
-(2) We introduce a rhythm perturbation module to enhance the paradigm of copy-synthesis data augmentation method and achieve performance improvements in detecting TTS-generated speech.
+In conclusion, our main contributions in this work include: (1) We verify that rhythm information is vital in detecting TTS-generated fake utterances.
+(2) We introduce a rhythm perturbation module to enhance the copy-synthesis data augmentation method paradigm and achieve performance improvements in detecting TTS-generated speech.